jobergum/dense-vector-ranking-performance/README.md

 </pre>

 ## How to reproduce the benchmark
-The benchmark comparision can be reproduced using the published Dockerfiles.
+The benchmark comparision can be reproduced using the published Dockerfiles: [Dockerfile.vespa](Dockerfile.vespa) [Dockerfile.elastic](Dockerfile.elastic).

 Both images are built on the official [elasticsearch](https://hub.docker.com/_/elasticsearch) and [vespa](https://hub.docker.com/r/vespaengine/vespa/) docker images.

 **Requirements:**